Animation and Visual Effects BS

 Animation and Visual Effects Faculty

 Alexus Aiken, MS (Drexel University).
-Visting Instructor.
+Instructor.
+3D Animation and real-time collaborative animation.

 Milady S. Bridges, BA (Rutgers University) Program Director, Animation and Visual Effects.
 Assistant Teaching Professor.
 Animation and visual effects technical artist